howerj/liblisp/liblisp.md

         %c      print out a character, argument can either be an integer or string of length one
         %S      print out an expression
+        %*x     print out character 'x' multiple times, expects integer
+        %f      print out a float or integer as a float
+        %d      print out a integer or float as a integer

 Any other character is printed out.
 If an argument is mismatched, there are too few arguments, or there are too many, an error is thrown.